Decoupling Common and Unique Representations for Multimodal Self-supervised Learning: Implementation details

-\paragraph{Optimization} We follow the optimization protocol of Barlow Twins \citep{zbontar2021barlow} and BYOL \citep{grill2020bootstrap}, with default epochs 100 and a batch size of 256 (epochs 200 and batch size 128 for RGB-depth).
+We follow the optimization protocol of Barlow Twins \cite{zbontar2021barlow} and BYOL \cite{grill2020bootstrap}, with default epochs 100 and a batch size of 256 for SAR-optical and RGB-DEM (epochs 200 and batch size 128 for RGB-depth).
 The trade-off parameters $\lambda$ of the loss terms are set to 0.0051.
-Training is distributed across 4 NVIDIA A100 GPUs and takes about 30 hours on SSL4EO-S12, 4 hours on GeoNRW, and 6 hours on SUN-RGBD.
+Training is distributed across 4 NVIDIA A100 GPUs and takes about 35 hours on SSL4EO-S12, 6 hours on GeoNRW, and 6 hours on SUN-RGBD.